Your Questions, Answered

 -

-Behavior modification (reactivity, severe anxiety, aggression): highly variable — progress depends on the severity of the issue and the individual dog’s response.
+Behavior Modification (reactivity, aggression, severe anxiety): highly variable — progress depends entirely on the severity of the issue and the individual dog's response.
+We won't put a number on it until we've met your dog.

 -